 Kelingking Beach and Lookout

-Kelingking beach is the spot that draws in visitors to Nusa Penida.
-It’s been making the Instagram rounds for a few years due to its drop dead gorgeous (albeit dangerous) ridge that is shaped like a T rex head.
+Kelingking Beach is the spot that draws visitors to Nusa Penida.
+It’s been making the Instagram rounds for a few years due to its jaw-droppingly gorgeous ridge shaped like a T-Rex head.
+Once you arrive at Kelingkling Beach, you will find a small area to park.
+Once you arrive at the lookout, you’ll have two choices.
+Stay at the top, admire T Rex from above, or trek down to Kelingkling Beach.

 Pura Goa Giri Putri Cave

-The Pura Goa Giri Putri Cave may have once been a quiet stop off in Nusa Penida, but with the new popularity of the island the cat is out of the bag.
-We stopped here on our journey to Atuh beach with no expectations and thought it was a different and unique thing to see on Nusa Penida instead of another beach or view point.
+The Pura Goa Giri Putri Cave may have once been a quiet stop-off in Nusa Penida, but with the new popularity of the island, the cat is out of the bag.
+We stopped here on our journey to Atuh Beach with no expectations and thought it was a different and unique thing to see on Nusa Penida instead of another beach or viewpoint.

 Atuh Beach

-Atuh Beach was a great stop for us as there weren’t many people here and the views were amazing.
+Atuh Beach was a great stop for us as there weren’t many people there, and the views were amazing.
 We came during low tide and were able to walk out towards the impressive rock formation.
-If I had known better I would have planned to arrive at high tide.
-Keep in mind it’s on the east side of the island so later in the day it receives little sun.
+I would have planned to arrive at high tide if I had known better.
+Keep in mind it’s on the island’s east side, so later in the day, it receives little sun.
+There are a few small warungs with beach lounges setting up shop here, making it the perfect place to chill out with a coconut.

 Manta Point

-Manta Point is only accessible via boat so you will have to book a snorkeling or diving trip to reach the spot.
-As with all wildlife spotting them is not guaranteed, but chances are super high you’ll get a glimpse of them.
-We got open water dive certified with Dive Concepts on Nusa Lembongan and had one of our last dives here.
+Manta Point is only accessible via boat, so you will have to book a snorkeling or diving trip to reach the spot.
+As with all wildlife, spotting them is not guaranteed, but chances are super high you’ll get a glimpse of them.
+We got open-water dive certified with Dive Concepts on Nusa Lembongan and had one of our last dives here.
 During the dive, we saw three massive manta rays swimming through the water!

 Crystal Bay

 Crystal Bay is a small bay great for lounging and enjoying a dip in the clear blue waters around Nusa Penida.
-There are a few local stands dishing up fruit juices and local Indonesian fare here as well as some loungers and bean bags to relax.
-The loungers are privately owned and you will be asked to pay for use.
+A few local stands are dishing up fruit juices, local Indonesian fare here, and some loungers and bean bags to relax.
+We were asked to pay 50,000 IDR for three hours, but I watched the family next to us get charged double so put your bartering pants on.

-Crystal Bay was our very first stop on Nusa Penida and I was so happy we made it before noon.
-After lunch it seemed all the day tours made their way here and the bay quickly became overrun with what seemed like hundreds of people.
+Crystal Bay is known for its waters and is a great snorkel and dive spot.
+It’s most famous for divers around the world to see the mola mola, the heaviest bony fish in the world.
+We found the reef here impressive, and we had a great experience.
+Crystal Bay was our first stop in Nusa Penida, and I was so happy we made it before noon.
+After lunch, it seemed all the day tours made their way here, and the bay quickly became overrun with what seemed like hundreds of people.

 Palm Tree Lane